Koverse/documentation/docs/source/dev/applications/webapp.rst

     return allResults
   }

-The syntax supported by this call conforms with the Apache Lucene syntax and is described more fully `here <https://speaker-diagnostics-47224.netlify.com/#operation--api-query--get>`_.
+The syntax supported by this call conforms with the Apache Lucene syntax and is described more fully in the :ref:`IndexSearchGuide`.

 Note that the URL will need to be changed if using in production and not just for testing with the Developer Docker Image.